 The World Health Organization (WHO) and the United States (US) Dietary Supplements Health and Education Act (DSHEA) of 1994 both define dietary supplements as a product (other than tobacco) that is meant to supplement the diet.
 Both organizations include vitamins, minerals, herbs, botanical products, amino acids, or dietary substances in their definitions .

 The WHO also defines herbal medicines as plant-derived materials or preparations intended for human therapeutic use or for other health benefits in humans .
 However, most indigenous herbal traditions not only have plant matters in their material medica, but also include animal matters and mineral compounds.
 Herbal products are usually ingested raw, as tea or as decoctions (concentrated extracts).
 Sometimes they are applied as a paste or powder on the skin.
 Some herbal traditions, such as traditional Chinese Mmdicine (TCM) and Ayurvedic medicine, have medicinal products that are packaged in the form of pills or liquids for ease of consumption and retailing .
 These are sometimes called proprietary medicine, finished products, or patent medicine.

-When adverse effects and toxicities may arise
+When to anticipate adverse effects and toxicities

 In most instances, problems arise due to inappropriate usage of these herbs and supplements.
 Herbs and supplements can be toxic when used for inappropriate indications, or prepared inappropriately, or used in large excessive dosages, or for a prolonged duration of time.
 When patients provide such a history of use, physicians should be on a look out for possible toxicities.
 For example, excessive doses of vitamin D due to overzealous fortification in milk resulted in hypercalemia; similarly, excessive and prolonged intake of vitamin A can lead to osteoporosis and hepatotoxicity [6–9].